ccphillippi/predicting-boston-housing-prices/README.md

 ![png](README_files/README_41_1.png)

 Just to double check, we'll take a look at the absolute % errors as a function of the price.
-Again it seems to be the case that the relative error is much higher on low prices homes, consistent with a $standard error that is unaffected by price.
+Again it seems to be the case that the relative error is much higher on low priced homes, consistent with a $standard error that is unaffected by price.

 ```python